Yukta1008/Low-latency-server-application-Rust-Real-Time-Streaming-communication-through-TCP-/README.md

 POPL Aspects for Future Work

--Error Handling and Fault Tolerance:
+- Error Handling and Fault Tolerance:
 Enhance error handling mechanisms and implement fault tolerance strategies to ensure the server gracefully handles unexpected situations, improving system reliability.
--Performance Profiling:
+- Performance Profiling:
 Conduct detailed performance profiling to identify bottlenecks and areas for optimization.
 Leverage profiling tools and Rust-specific features to fine-tune critical sections of the code.
--Code Refactoring and Maintainability:
+- Code Refactoring and Maintainability:
 Consider refactoring the codebase for improved maintainability and readability.
 This involves adhering to Rust best practices, ensuring the long-term sustainability of the project.
--Community Collaboration:
+- Community Collaboration:
 Engage with the Rust community to gather insights, feedback, and potential contributions.
 This collaborative approach can lead to the adoption of best practices and the integration of community-driven improvements.